DoomFungus/RedLib-catalogue/README.md

 ### 7 Testing
-_tests are not written yet_
+The project relies on unit tests, with only 1 test per service being integration test (context loading test).
+The test coverage of more than 75% percent was achieved on both services, with SonarQube and JaCoCo providing coverage report (can be viewed in detail in Sonarcloud).

+Test value data, test objects and tests are separated into different classes, to increase test data reusability.

+The most interesting test can be found [here]{https://github.com/DoomFungus/RedLib-search/blob/master/src/test/java/edu/bht/ase/redlib/unittests/service/SearchCriteriaBuilderTest.java}

 ### 8 Continuous Delivery

-Github Actions are used to create CI/CD pipeline for automatic test running and building, as well as deployment to Amazon ECS.
-Amazon deployment includes creating new ECS task definition, uploading image to ECR, running the the task on ECS.
-Deploy uses EC2 instances with a load balancer.
-External gateway can be accessed [here]{RedLibBalancer-1382607045.eu-central-1.elb.amazonaws.com}
+Github Actions are used to create CI/CD pipeline for automatic test running and building, as well as triggering SonarQube analysis.

+CI/CD is configured to run after each push to the master branch.

+Github Actions provides an easy-to-setup, free for noncommercial use way to setup CI/CD in Github environment, and is easy to integrate with other services, such as AWS deploy or SonarQube analysis.

+CI/CD workflow can be found [here]{https://github.com/DoomFungus/RedLib-catalogue/blob/master/.github/workflows/build.yml}, while the results of the runs can be found in Actions tab

 ### 9 DSL